as-pect/as-pect/readme.md

 ## Closures

-AssemblyScript currently does not support closure, however, you can place all relevant tests and setup function calls for a test suite into the corresponding describe block.
+AssemblyScript currently does not support closures around local scopes, only around global scope.
+However, you can place all relevant tests and setup function calls for a test suite into a corresponding `describe` block after declaring a global variable.

 <!-- markdownlint-disable MD013 -->